 In April 2017, we issued and sold an aggregate of 3,000,392 shares of our Series D convertible preferred stock at a purchase price of \$3.7013 per share, for an aggregate purchase price of \$11.1 million.
-Each share of our Series D convertible preferred stock automatically converted into one share of our common stock immediately prior to the completion of our IPO on August 4, 2020.
+Each share of our Series D convertible preferred stock will convert automatically convert into one share of our common stock immediately prior to the completion of this offering.